Resource road engineering publications and permits

 Information, manuals, permits and other important publications are provided here.

-The following engineering manual provides information related to the administration, design, construction, maintenance and deactivation of roads and bridges funded by the B.C. government.
+Find information related to the administration, design, construction, maintenance and deactivation of forest resource roads, and Forest Service roads and bridges funded by the B.C. government.

 The Forestry Revitalization Act reduced harvesting rights of the major licensees in timber supply areas and tree farm licences.
-When a licencee is exiting an area, timber reallocation makes the majority of roads under that licensee's road permits surplus.
+When a licencee is exiting an area, timber reallocation makes most of the roads under that licensee's road permits surplus.
 Guidelines have been provided for planning and implementing road permit transition in timber reallocation areas.

-- Road Permit Transition within Timber Reallocation Areas (PDF)
+- Road Permit Transition within Timber Reallocation Areas (PDF, 203KB)

-- Roads Tracking Spreadsheet – Timber Reallocation (XLS)
+- Roads Tracking Spreadsheet – Timber Reallocation (XLS, 38KB)

-- Structures Tracking Spreadsheet – Timber Reallocation (XLS)
+- Structures Tracking Spreadsheet – Timber Reallocation (XLS, 43KB)